Ref Library Sitemap

 The last winter 1944 to 1945 was unusually cold.
 Again, the people in the cities suffered the most.
 Holland had plenty of coal to keep the country supplied but all the transportation stopped.
 That was it.
 To keep from freezing and cook whatever they could get hold of, they tore up fences, furniture, inside door and window frames, etc.

-In the older parts of Amsterdam there were many streets with pavement made out of creosote and tarred blocks of wood.
-These got ripped up for fire wood.
-The smell and smoke was awful but nobody complained.
+In the older parts of Amsterdam, there were many streets with pavement made out of creosote and tarred blocks of wood.
+These got ripped up for firewood.
+The smell and smoke were awful but nobody complained.